 The cornerstone of these features is a detailed contact view; it should have records of the entire contact history for the company.
 Who talked to this person last?
 What did they say?
 What are the required next steps?

 Instead of putting these items in a personal task list, they can be attached to the contact itself, making it easier to work together to close deals.
 If your CRM provides automatic call logging or recording, even better.

 Even if your team is small right now, don't underestimate the importance of collaboration in an outbound sales tool.
 If it doesn't help your team work together now, it won't when you grow, either.
 And that will be a bigger problem.

 5 best outbound CRM solutions for your team

 Some CRMs are designed specifically with outbound sales and marketing in mind.
 The five outbound CRMs below are the best in the business, though they differ in the features they offer.
 Let's take a look at where they shine:

 1. Close CRM

 Close is built from the ground up for outbound sales.
-It packs features like lead management, power dialing, predictive dialing, powerful yet easy-to-use reporting, and built-in SMS.
+It packs features like automated email and calling sequences, power dialing, predictive dialing, powerful yet easy-to-use reporting, and built-in SMS.
 And because it starts at $35/user, it's more affordable than many of the other options that don't include these features.